-This report presents the library available in the Mjølner BETA system for programming applications in version 2.1 of the Bifrost Graphics System.
-Bifrost is an interactive object oriented device independent graphics system, and is the result of a master thesis work as described in [Andersen 91].
-Part of the master thesis was implementing a large part of Bifrost as to prove the soundness of the design.
-In addition to the implementation done during the work on the master thesis, more than one man year has been spend on further development of the design and on implementing the remaining parts of Bifrost.
+This report presents the library available in the Mjølner System for programming applications in the Bifrost Graphics System.
+Bifrost is an interactive object oriented device independent graphics system, and is the result of a master thesis work as described in [Bifrost 92].